yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2021/index.md

 Thanks to [Exzap](https://github.com/Exzap) from [Cemu](https://cemu.info/) for the help!

 Our resident shark, [ogniK,](https://github.com/ogniK5377) [implemented the missing services to have `Stereo Vision`,](https://github.com/yuzu-emu/yuzu/pull/5810) the Nintendo Switch’s implementation of Virtual Reality using a `Nintendo Labo` “headset”.
 Games like `The Legend of Zelda: Breath of the Wild`, `Super Mario Odyssey`, `Super Smash Bros.
-Ultimate` and `Captain Toad: Treasure Tracker` can now render for both eyes.
+Ultimate`, and `Captain Toad: Treasure Tracker` can now render for both eyes.

 While this doesn’t offer full VR support for PC compatible headsets yet, it allows users to make their own cardboard headsets à la Google, so long as they are handicraft-inclined.
 Pro tip, stream to a phone or tablet.